ifa-ifa/Lunar-Tear/LunarTearLoader/readme.md

 Change the filepath to point to your LunarTearLoader.
 Place that at the end of the Special K config file (e.g dxgi.ini or d3d11.ini)

-## Future Improvements

-- Plugin support
-- custom mipmaps / resolution (see if its possible)

 ## Modding